 • Diving Japan: Unwind on Taketomi’s gorgeous white-sand beaches and explore the odd underwater world of Japan, with colorful fish, as well as sea turtles, and manta rays abounding in the rich waters of the East China Sea.

 Upon arrival in Seoul, you will be met and whisked away to the Conrad or Four Seasons, both five-star hotels with impressive views of the city.
-Tonight, enjoy a NANTA show, or a K-Live performance if you wish.
-NANTA is a South Korean non-verbal comedy show, while K-Live is an impressive holographic performance, featuring iconic K-pop stars and catchy tunes.
+Tonight, enjoy a NANTA show, a South Korean non-verbal musical and comedy performance.

 Today, discover some of Seoul’s most intriguing destinations.
 Visit Gyeongbokgung, a 14th century palace from the Joseon Dynasty.
 Stroll through the palace gardens and marvel at the structure’s colorful hand-painted ceilings.
 Visit N Seoul Tower, an iconic South Korean landmark with excellent views of the city, and do as the Koreans do: Snap a colorful lock onto the tower’s railing to symbolize your eternal love for each other.
 Continue on to Namdaemun Market, Seoul’s largest and oldest market.
 We recommend sampling traditional Korean snacks, such as sweet pancakes and Korean fried chicken, during a market snack tour.
 Step back in time and explore Bukchon Hanok Village, home to over 800 traditional Korean houses, or hanoks, that date back to the Joseon Dynasty.
 Wander down windy lanes past the still-inhabited, charming abodes, where everyday life continues for Seoulites.
 While in the village, learn the process of making kimchi, a traditional, vitamin-packed Korean staple made from fermenting healthy vegetables like napa cabbage, radish, scallion and cucumber.
 To complete your experience, choose to wear traditional Korean clothing known as hanbok.